“Everything you thought you knew about women’s colleges will evaporate in the midst of this powerful and warm community.”

 - Agnes Scott offers a vibrant living-learning community, with plenty of opportunities for student engagement through student-run clubs and organizations, student government, service groups, and wellness programming.

-- 89% of students live on campus.
-Housing options include beautiful buildings constructed in the early 1900s, as well as an apartment complex for juniors and seniors and three academic theme houses.
+- 83% of students live on campus.
+Housing options include beautiful buildings constructed in the early 1900s, as well as an apartment complex and three academic living-learning houses.

-6 varsity sports in NCAA Division III, Great South Athletic Conference:
+6 varsity sports in NCAA Division III, USA South Athletic Conference:

-- Agnes Scott College educates women to think deeply, live honorable, and engage the intellectual and social challenges of their times — and our alumnae do just that.
-From Fulbright Fellows, Truman Scholars, and Goldwater Scholars to positions with Teach For America and the JET Program, our graduates are able to pursue their passions across the country and around the world.
+- Agnes Scott College educates women to think deeply, live honorably, and engage the intellectual and social challenges of their times — and our alumnae do just that.
+From Fulbright Fellows, Truman Scholars, and Goldwater Scholars to positions with Teach For America and the Peace Corps, our graduates are able to pursue their passions across the country and around the world.